elewoutv/pyGeniusOne/README.md

 	- ```userplane_[upload|download]_active_millis```
 	    - total time during which bytes were being transmitted in upload/download direction.
 	- ```userplane_[upload|download]_effective_bytes_count```
 	    - ammount of transmitted bytes in upload/download direction.
-Includes only GTP payload.
+Includes only GTP-U payload.
-	    (so only user data)
+	    (only the user data sent through the tunnel)
     - ```userplane_[upload|download]_max_throughput_kbps```
         - highest throughput reached during the interval in upload/download direction.

-### Underlying algorithms
+### Underlying calculations
 #### Additional definitions
 - **Delta time**
-    - The time between two packets in the same flow. (sender <-> receiver)
+    - The time between two packets in the trace.
 - **Silence period**
     - Treshold to determine which data to report as active time.
-If the delta between two packets exceeds 4 seconds, this will be interpreted as silence; instead of counting the full delta as active time, nGeniousOne will report only one microsecond. (presumeably to account for the average time of a terminating syn-ack?)
+If the delta between two packets exceeds 4 seconds, this will be interpreted as silence; instead of counting the full delta as active time, nGeniousOne will report only one millisecond.
 - **Minimum report time**
     - The time that will be reported as delta time when the actual delta time exceeds 4 seconds.
 - **Resolution time**
     - The time unit that will be used to express the active time.
 The resolution time defaults to 1 second.
 - **Throughput**
-    - Throughput is calculated everytime the (total?) delta time exceeds the resolution time (1 second)
+    - Throughput is calculated everytime the total active time exceeds the resolution time (1 second).

 #### Algorithms